 - 5. Organize and prepare your child's room.
 Determine what equipment will be provided through insurance, which you will need to purchase, and what equipment you will request support purchasing.
 Some items such as beds and mattresses may be provided, but are low quality so you will want to upgrade.
 Read the "Equipment and Medical Devices" section of this guide for ideas. - 6.
 Begin the process of enrolling your child in the school's special education program.
 This begins with a call to the campus administrator in charge of the special education program and will progress through evaluations to a meeting that determines admission.
 The process can take half of a school year.
-Team Luke Hope for Minds has an advocate that can support you through the back to school process.
-Please email ronda@teamlukehopeforminds.org for more information.
 See more information in the "Transitions and Support" section. - 7.
 Learn from nurses and therapists how to care for your child before you transition home.
 Observe, take notes, video, and have nurses supervise you as you care for your child in the hospital.
 You must have the competence and confidence to take care of your child without the presence of a nurse.